micahjon/rhf-conditional-logic/README.md

 # Conditional Logic for React Hook Forms

-A tiny library that makes it easy to define conditional logic in one place and expose it logic in components for conditional rendering, smarter validation & only submitting visible values.
+A tiny library that makes it easy to define conditional logic in one place and expose it in components for conditional rendering, smarter validation & only submitting visible values.

 ## Features